The Camping & Caravanning Club Logo

 Portable charger

-Living in the UK, the British summer is certainly not all sunshine but definitely a few rainbows with it being common to attend a wet and muddy festival.
-However, don’t let wet clothes and muddy boots dampen your experience and prepare in advance for the rainy days with the below checklist:
+Living in the UK, the British summer is certainly not all sunshine, but it definitely has a few rainbows, with it being common to attend a wet and muddy festival.
+However, don’t let wet clothes and muddy boots dampen your experience and prepare in advance for the rainy days with the checklist below:

 Pack a light packaway rain jacket or festival poncho.
-As most festivals are in the summer it doesn’t have to be anything too thick but should have good water-repellent properties to stop yourself getting cold and wet.
+As most festivals are in the summer, it doesn’t have to be anything too thick, but it should have good water-repellent properties to stop you getting cold and wet.

 Bring plastic bags with you to put damp clothes and shoes in, keeping them separate from dry clothes and your camping tent.
-If possible, pitch your tent uphill, to avoid the puddles of water that collect at the bottom of the hill and invade your camping area.
-Once you have set your tent up, spray all over with waterproofing tent spray to give your tent better water protection.
+If possible, pitch your tent uphill to avoid puddles that collect at the bottom of the hill and invade your camping area.
+Once you have set up your tent, spray it all over with a waterproofing tent spray to improve its water protection.
 For even more expert tips on staying dry, read our guide to camping in the rain.

 15. Remember to pack duct tape

-Duct tape is an essential item for any camping trip, as it can be used as a short-term solution for repairing any tent holes, tears or broken poles.
+Duct tape is an essential item for any camping trip, as it can be used as a short-term solution to repair tent holes, tears, or broken poles.

 We hope these tips help you to have the best festival camping experience and that you make memories to last a lifetime.
 View more of our camping tips if you're eager to learn more before you go.